raibread/raibread.github.io-source/Research/index.md

 ### Causal Inference

-Sensitivity Analysis for Matched Pair Analysis of Binary Data: From Worst Case to Average Case Analysis : Raiden B. Hasegawa and Dylan Small, *In Progress*, 2016.
+Sensitivity Analysis for Matched Pair Analysis of Binary Data: From Worst Case to Average Case Analysis : Raiden B. Hasegawa and Dylan Small, *Submitted to Biometrics*, 2016.